lhapaipai/mini-file-manager/README.md

 ### Full integration

-You can see a live example here :
+You can see an example here : [**Live Demo**](https://mini-file-manager.pentatrion.com/)

-Sources of this example is available in a separate repository [mini-file-manager-template](https://github.com/lhapaipai/mini-file-manager-template).
+Sources of this example are available in a separate repository [mini-file-manager-template](https://github.com/lhapaipai/mini-file-manager-template).
 This example contain full integration of the manager with form (file picker, wysiwyg), and simple file manager.

 ### Partial integration